SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 To understand the Steeltoe related changes to the generated template code, examine the following files:

 * `*.csproj` files: Contain the `PackageReference` for the Steeltoe NuGet Connector and the Configuration packages.
-Also, a `PackageReference` for Oracle's MySql provider, `MySql.Data`, has been added.
+Also, a `PackageReference` for Oracle's MySQL provider, `MySql.Data`, has been added.
 If Entity Framework has been used, you see references to those packages as well.
 * `Program.cs`: Added `.UseCloudFoundryHosting()` for dynamic port binding and `.ConfigureAppConfiguration( -> .AddCloudFoundry()` to read `VCAP_SERVICES` when pushed to Cloud Foundry.
 * `Startup.cs`: Code added to the `ConfigureServices()` method to add a `MySqlConnection` or a `DbContext`, depending on the application, to the service container.
 * `HomeController.cs`: Code added for injection of a `MySqlConnection` or `DbContext` into the Controller.
 These are used to obtain data from the database and then to display the data.